TERREMEMBER/znbase/docs/content/latest/api/ysql/datatypes/type_array/_index.md

 The possibility that that different rows in the same table column can hold array values of different dimensionality is explained by picturing the implementation.
 Array values are held, in an opaque internal representation, as a linear "ribbon" of suitably delimited values of the array's data type.
 The array's actual dimensionality, and the upper and lower bound of the index along each dimension, is suitably represented in a header.
 This information is used, in a trivial arithmetic formula, to translate an address specification like `arr[13][7][5][17]` into the position of the value, as a single integer, along the ribbon of values.
 Understanding this explains why, except for the special case of a one-dimensional array, the dimensionality and the bounds of an array value are fixed at creation time.
 It also explains why a few of the array functions are supported only for one-dimensional arrays.

-Yugabyte recommends that, for uniformity, you choose to declare arrays only with this syntax:
+ZNbase recommends that, for uniformity, you choose to declare arrays only with this syntax:

 ```
 create table t2(